zacc/ssi-bot/README.md

 A Python notebook file (`ssi-bot_finetuning_notebook.ipynb`) is kept in the `model_finetuning` directory.

 Navigate to https://colab.research.google.com/ and click Upload.
-Upload the ipynb file and then follow the instructions.
+Upload the .ipynb file and then follow the instructions.

 After training, the optimum trained model will be saved in the `best_model` folder.
 Download the model and unzip it into the `models/` folder of your ssi-bot project.